hngi/muses-networth-calculator/README.md

 1. Laravel requires a server with PHP version of more than 7.0 (recommended: wampserver)

-## what do we need to have installed?
+## What do we need to have installed?
 1. first download and install composer
 Then on your command line within the project folder
 2. Run composer install